Ayo Bamgbose: Legacy

-Honours and Accomplishments
+Honours and accomplishments

-In 1984, Professor Bamgbose became the first African linguist to be conferred honorary membership of the Linguistic Society of America (LSA).
+In 1984, Bamgbose became the first African linguist to be conferred honorary membership of the Linguistic Society of America (LSA), in recognition of his contributions to the study of African languages.
+In 1990, he received the Nigerian National Order of Merit (NNOM), Nigeria's highest academic honour.
 In 2000, he was elected as the first African president of the International Association of World Englishes.
 In 2003, he was elected the 2nd Vice-President of the Permanent International Committee of Linguists, the first time an African linguist has been so honoured.
 In 2009, he was elected Foundation President of the Assembly of Academicians of the African Academy of Languages (ACALAN).
-He is also a member of the executive committee of the Nigerian Academy of Letters of which he is the foundation member.
+He was also a member of the executive committee of the Nigerian Academy of Letters of which he was the foundation member.
 He was the sole recipient of the Nigerian National Order of Merit in 1990.

+Research and scholarship

+Bamgbose's research focused on Yoruba linguistics, sociolinguistics, language policy, language planning, multilingualism and mother-tongue education.
+His work contributed to the standardisation of Yoruba orthography and the study of African languages within modern linguistic theory.
+Beyond descriptive linguistics, he published extensively on language rights, bilingual education and the role of indigenous African languages in national development.
+He authored more than twenty books and over 130 scholarly articles and book chapters, making him one of Africa's most influential linguists.